e-nikolov/thesis/thesis/060-wireguard.md

-# Wireguard
+# WireGuard

-This solution creates an overlay network by manually configuring wireguard on each machine.
+This solution creates an overlay network by manually configuring WireGuard on each machine.

 ## Implementation details